Paul Williams (The Temptations singer): Death

 On August 17, 1973, Williams was found dead inside a car parked in an alley, wearing only swimming trunks.
-He had just left the new house of his then-girlfriend after an argument.
-A gun was found near his body.
-His death was ruled an apparent suicide.
+He had just left the new house of his then-girlfriend after an argument and a gun was found near his body.
+Williams' death was ruled an apparent suicide.
 According to Otis Williams, Paul had expressed suicidal thoughts to him and Melvin Franklin months before his death.

-Williams's funeral was held on August 24, 1973 at the Tried Stone Baptist Church, with his family and former bandmates in attendance.
-He was survived by his wife, Mary Agnes Williams, and five children: Sarita, Kenneth, Paula, Mary, and Paul Jr. Paul Jr. later joined a Temptations splinter group, the Temptations Review featuring Dennis Edwards.
+On August 24, Williams' funeral was held at the Tried Stone Baptist Church, with his family and former bandmates in attendance.
+Williams was survived by his wife, Mary Agnes Williams, and five children: Sarita, Kenneth, Paula, Mary, and Paul Jr. Paul Jr. later joined a Temptations splinter group, the Temptations Review featuring Dennis Edwards.
 Williams also had three other children, Paul Williams Lucas, Anthony Johnson, and Derrick Vinyard, with three girlfriends.
-Williams is buried at Lincoln Memorial Park Cemetery in Clinton Township, Macomb County, Michigan.
+He is buried at Lincoln Memorial Park Cemetery in Clinton Township, Macomb County, Michigan.

-The circumstances surrounding Williams's death caused the Williams family to suspect that some form of foul play was the actual cause of Williams's death.
+The circumstances surrounding Williams' death caused the Williams family to suspect that some form of foul play was the actual cause of his death.
 According to the coroner, Williams had used his right hand to shoot himself on the left side of his head.
-In addition, a bottle of alcohol was found near Williams's left side, as if he had dropped it while being shot.
+A bottle of alcohol was also found near Williams' left side, as if he had dropped it while being shot.
 The gun used in the shooting was found to have fired two shots, only one of which had killed Williams.

 Legacy

-As a member of the Temptations, Paul Williams was posthumously inducted into the Rock and Roll Hall of Fame in 1989, the Vocal Group Hall of Fame in 1999, and the Rhythm and Blues Music Hall of Fame in 2013.
+As a member of the Temptations, Paul Williams, Sr. was posthumously inducted into the Rock and Roll Hall of Fame in 1989, the Vocal Group Hall of Fame in 1999, and the Rhythm and Blues Music Hall of Fame in 2013.
 Both of his solo recordings were later released by Motown on Temptations-related compilations in the 1980s and 1990s.

 In 1998, NBC aired The Temptations, a four-hour television miniseries based on Otis Williams' autobiographical book.
 Paul Williams was portrayed by actor Christian Payton.

 The music video for the Diana Ross song "Missing You" pays tribute to Marvin Gaye, Florence Ballard, Tammi Terrell, and Paul Williams, all former Motown artists who had died.